See all articles

 ...

-Now we ready to starting writing our first query - getting all projects.
+Now, we are ready to start writing our first query - getting all projects.

 We will start with the Project type definition for our app: